Sound Barrier Fence & Walls

 It will be best to check your HOA and local regulatory guidelines before you begin your fence construction.
 The job’s complexity will depend on the perimeter, design, material, and property size.
 Below are the materials that you can use in your fence construction to block sound:

-• Metal fences are cost-efficient, but you will have to add a sound-absorbing material to them.
+- Metal fences are cost-efficient, but you will have to add a sound-absorbing material to enhance sound absorption.

 Will a High Fence Reduce Traffic Noise?